Snow-Lotus-1/1710-Project3-CustomPixel-ProgrammingForDigitalMedia/README.md

 There are 3 maps to clear
 use the mouse as a flashlight to guide the "player" through the maze

-There are some emergency options to teleport the player to the mouse and change the level, but this should not be used unless the play is inacessable cause the screen is too small and can't fit a 1000x1000 application
+There are some emergency options to teleport the player to the mouse and change the level, but this should not be used unless the player is inacessable because the screen is too small and can not fit a 1000x1000 application

 Links for images used:
 Maze3: